The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Introduction

 The two major open questions regarding the redshift evolution of the BBH mass distribution are: (i) Does a single, global BBH mass distribution adequately describe the population across all redshifts, or is such a description valid only within restricted redshift ranges? (ii) If not, does the BBH mass distribution itself evolve with redshift, and if so, what is the nature of that evolution?
 The challenge in answering these questions lies with our ignorance in modelling either of these from first principle due to large astrophysical uncertainties.
 Along with the theoretical uncertainties, selection effects also plays a major role.

 In order to infer the true physical effect from the data, one needs to take into account the redshift and mass dependent selection effects.
-Gravitational wave detectors have sensitivity biases favoring the detection of more massive and nearby sources, creating a mass and redshift dependent selection function effect, which can be modeled given the detectors sensitivity \citep{PhysRevD.108.043011, PhysRevD.110.103018, Messenger:2012jy,Gerosa:2024isl}.
+Gravitational wave detectors have sensitivity biases favoring the detection of more massive and nearby sources, creating a mass and redshift dependent selection function effect, which can be modeled given the detectors sensitivity \citep{PhysRevD.108.043011, PhysRevD.110.103018, Messenger:2012jy,Gerosa:2024isl,Essick:2025zed}.

-Figure~\ref{fig:Schematic} presents a schematic illustration of the black hole mass distribution as a function of redshift, highlighting the role of GW selection effects and evolutionary signatures.
-The red-shaded regions indicate areas excluded from detection due to sensitivity limitations, while the yellow region represents the detectable parameter space.
-In the absence of intrinsic evolution, the observed black hole masses should follow a band bounded by the selection threshold and a constant upper mass limit (dashed blue line).
-However, the presence of mass evolution introduces systematic shifts, positive evolution leads to an increasing upper mass boundary with redshift (dashed black line), while negative evolution reduces it (dashed blue line).
-The figure thus encapsulates how black hole mass distributions that evolve with cosmic time can be disentangled from selection bias, providing direct observational probes of black hole formation and stellar evolution across the universe.

-In this work, we propose a novel, fully non parametric framework for inferring the evolution of the stellar mass black hole mass function using GW observations.
+In this work, we propose a fully non parametric framework for inferring the evolution of the stellar mass black hole mass function using GW observations.
 Leveraging a Taylor series expansion of the joint mass redshift distribution, this approach makes minimal assumptions about the functional form of the mass function or its evolution.
 Instead, it allows the data itself to reveal evolutionary patterns, capturing both linear and higher order changes in the population over redshift.
-This model-independent strategy offers greater flexibility and interpretability, with each Taylor coefficient corresponding to physically meaningful rates and accelerations of population change.
+This strategy offers greater flexibility and interpretability, with each Taylor coefficient corresponding to physically meaningful rates and accelerations of population change.
 Such a framework paves the way for revealing subtle and complex evolutionary signatures that could otherwise remain hidden.
-Applying this framework to the GWTC-3 \citep{KAGRA:2021duu} and GWTC-4.0 catalog \citep{LIGOScientific:2025slb}, the most comprehensive collection of BBH mergers to date, we find tentative evidence for mass dependent evolution in the BBH mass function.
-High mass systems ($40$-$60\,M_\odot$) show positive tentative redshift evolution, while lighter black holes exhibit little or no statistically significant evolution.
-These results are consistent with metallicity driven formation channels and demonstrate the potential of model independent methods for probing black hole populations with future GW observations.
+Applying this framework to the GWTC-3 \citep{KAGRA:2021duu} and GWTC-4 catalog \citep{LIGOScientific:2025slb}, the most comprehensive collection of BBH mergers to date, we find tentative evidence for mass dependent evolution in the BBH mass function.
+High mass systems ($40$-$60\,M_\odot$) very mild indications of positive redshift evolution, while lighter black holes exhibit little or no statistically significant evolution.